 We live in times when almost every day a tech company is bragging about some breakthrough discovery, designed to bring us closer to the future.

-It's unthinkable to live without emails and social media, not to talk about our smart phones.
-But the truth is that all these routines don't have such a long history.
+It’s unthinkable to live without emails and social media, not to mention our smart phones.
+But the truth is that all these routines don’t have such a long history.

 – the log of the first message sent on the Internet –